Altaba77/ngx-walkthrough/README.md

 # ngx-walkthrough
-Update of https://github.com/souly1/ng-walkthrough for angular > 4
+Update of https://github.com/souly1/ng-walkthrough for angular > 4 and ionic > 3

 One of the most common design challenges emerging in mobile design is that of 'invitation' - creating an explanation walk through during user first interaction with the app so to engage him.
 Following Theresa Neil's design patterns from [Mobile Design Pattern Gallery] (http://www.amazon.com/gp/product/1449314325/ref=as_li_ss_tl?ie=UTF8&tag=uxbo09-20&linkCode=as2&camp=217145&creative=399373&creativeASIN=1449314325)